Generic Name: thiotepa (THYE oh TEP a)

 Tell your doctor about all other cancer treatments you have recently received, including chemotherapy and radiation.

-Using thiotepa may increase your risk of developing other types of cancer, such as leukemia.
+Using Thioplex may increase your risk of developing other types of cancer, such as leukemia.
 Ask your doctor about your specific risk.

-Do not use thiotepa if you are pregnant.
+Do not use Thioplex if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control to prevent pregnancy during treatment.

-Use birth control to prevent pregnancy while you are receiving thiotepa, whether you are a man or a woman.
-Thiotepa use by either parent may cause birth defects.
+Use birth control to prevent pregnancy while you are receiving Thioplex, whether you are a man or a woman.
+This medicine use by either parent may cause birth defects.

 It is not known whether thiotepa passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using Thioplex.

 When injected into the bladder, you will need to hold the medicine inside your bladder for 2 hours.
 Tell your caregivers if this causes you a great deal of discomfort.
 You may need to receive a smaller amount of the medicine to hold it comfortably in your bladder.

 If any of this medicine accidentally gets on your skin, wash it thoroughly with soap and warm water.

 Thioplex is usually given once every 1 to 4 weeks.
 Follow your doctor's dosing instructions very carefully.